One way to personalize (at scale) is to focus on their technology tools.

 "Hey John,

 Saw you're using Drift.
-Given the size of your sales team, it looks like this has been a great at driving demand.
+Given the size of your sales team, this has been great at driving demand.

-With that demand, are you finding people look to use chat for customer support?
+With that demand, are you finding people looking to use chat for customer support?

 We met ACME at a similar point.
-They had generated a lot of demand, but were struggling to service frustrated customers over email.
+They had generated a lot of demand but needed help to service frustrated customers over email.

 Our chatbot helped them reduce churn by 25% in 2 months.